 If you're on monthly invoicing, enter your code only after your account has been set up for invoicing.
-Then, after your account meets the requirements specified in the promotional material, the credit will appear on your billing Transaction history page as credit for future costs.
+Then, after your account meets the requirements specified in the promotional material, the portion of the promo code spent will typically appear on the "Transactions" page within 5 days.
 If you have more credit than you can use during one month, don't worry -- any unused promotional credit from one month will be rolled over to the next month.

 The credit will increase your current budget, but you'll be charged only for the budget you originally set.
 For example, if you set a budget of $200 and receive a promotion for $50, your new budget will be $250.
 However, you'll be charged just $200, since the extra $50 is covered by the credit.

 If your budget ends and you haven't yet used all the credit, the remaining credit will carry over to the next budget activated.